yastn/yastn/docs/source/examples/mps/build_mps_manually.rst

 The tensor making up MPS/MPO can be assigned manually, setting them one by one.

 .. note::
-        The virtual dimensions/spaces of the neighboring MPS/MPO tensors have to remain consistent.
+        The virtual dimensions/spaces of the neighboring MPS/MPO tensors should be consistent.

 Ground state of spin-1 AKLT model
 ---------------------------------